apache/causeway-site/content/contributors/verifying-releases-script.md

 Title: Verify releases using a script

 To save some time in verifying an Isis release we've assembled a script to automate the process.
 The script is tested on Mac OSX and Linux.
-Windows users can use Cygwin or gpgWin (the latter is bundled with [Github for Windows](http://windows.github.com)).
+Windows users can use Cygwin or [msysgit](http://msysgit.github.io/)).

 It's **recommended** that you start this process in an empty directory: